AdobeDocs/experience-manager-65.de-DE/help/sites-administering/config-video.md

 >[!NOTE]
 >
->Änderungen an den standardmäßigen Out-of-the-Box-Workflow-Modellen (OOTB) werden beim Aktualisieren der AEM-Instanz nicht beibehalten.
+>Änderungen an den standardmäßigen Out-of-the-Box-Workflow-Modellen (OOTB) werden beim Aktualisieren Ihrer AEM nicht beibehalten.
 Adobe empfiehlt, dass Sie die geänderten Workflow-Modelle kopieren, bevor Sie diese bearbeiten.
 For example, copy the OOTB [!UICONTROL DAM Update Asset] model before editing the FFmpeg Transcoding step in the [!UICONTROL DAM Update Asset] model to pick video-profile names that existed before the upgrade.
 Then, you can overlay the `/apps` node to let AEM retrieve the custom changes to the OOTB model.